ikjordan/picozx81/README.md

 **Note:** There are differences in failure modes and error reporting compared to the ZXpand.
 Also `.p` is *not* appended when loading and saving memory blocks

-Set the `ExtendFile` config option to `On` to enable the extensions
+The extensions are enabled by default.
+Set the `ExtendFile` config option to `Off` to disable the extensions
 #### Load
 `LOAD "filename;nnnnn"`
 where `nnnnn` represents a decimal number specifying the target address